The Birth of the Standard Lens

-The Ur-Leica of 1914 is the prototype for the first line of cameras that used film in the 24 x 36mm format.
-It is known that Barnack built at least three UR Leicas and experimented with lenses, the retractable Mikro-Summar 42mm f/4.5.
+The Ur-Leica, created in 1914, served as the precursor to the first line of cameras that used film in the 24 x 36mm format.
+At least three UR Leicas were built by Barnack, who also experimented with lenses, including the retractable Mikro-Summar 42mm f/4.5.

-The technical definition of a standard lens is one whose focal length roughly matches the diagonal or the film.
-For a standard 24 x 36mm format camera this gives a focal length of around 43mm.
-In reality, the actual focal length designed by Ernst Arbeit seems to be closer to 43mm.
+Traditionally, a standard lens is one whose focal length roughly matches the diagonal of the film.
+For a standard 24 x 36mm format camera, this equates to a focal length of approximately 43mm.
+In reality, the actual focal length designed by Ernst Arbeit for the Ur-Leica seems to be closer to 43mm.

-Max Berek calculated the Elmax 50mm f/3.5 lens for the Ur-Leica, with “Elmax” being an abbreviation of “Ernst Leitz and MAX (Berek)”.
-In the production Leica I, the 42mm lens was replaced by the optically superior Elmax 50mm f/3.5.
+For the Ur-Leica, Max Berek calculated the Elmax 50mm f/3.5 lens, with “Elmax” standing for “Ernst Leitz and MAX (Berek).”
+The 42mm lens was replaced by the optically superior Elmax 50mm f/3.5 in the production Leica I.

-Since then, 50mm has become the standard lens, although some companies do sell lenses which are closer to 43mm focal length.(Pentax 43mm f/1.9, Contax 45mm f/2)
+Since then, the 50mm lens has become the standard lens, although some companies do offer lenses that are closer to a 43mm focal length, such as the Pentax 43mm f/1.9 and the Contax 45mm f/2.

 Safe and Comfortable

 I have a fondness for the compact and collapsible 50mm Elmar f/3.5.
 I tend to be a bit reserved when it comes to using larger lenses for street photography, but the Elmar’s small size puts me at ease.
 When shooting in well-lit conditions, I typically set the aperture to f/5.6 – f/8, and with an ISO 400 film loaded, I’m equipped for some serious street photography.
 Overall, the Elmar’s convenience and reliable performance make it a trusted companion for my photographic adventures.